On the equivalence of all models for $(\infty,2)$-categories: Outer cartesian fibrations

 \subsection{Outer fibrations and cartesian edges}

 We begin by introducing the basic definitions.

-\begin{define} We will say that a map of scaled simplicial sets \(X \rightarrow Y\) is a \ndef{weak fibration} if it has the right lifting property with respect to the following types of maps: \begin{enumerate} \item All scaled inner horn inclusions of the form
+\begin{define} We will say that a map of scaled simplicial sets \(X \rightarrow Y\) is a \ndef{weak fibration} if it has the right lifting property with respect to the following types of maps: \begin{description} \item[An1 ] All scaled inner horn inclusions: